DUI Penalties in Louisa, VA

 Because DUI charges in these jurisdictions carry the possibility of jail time, you must appear in court to be advised of your right to counsel.
 This occurs at the first appearance.

-For a first DUI conviction, Virginia law requires mandatory jail time if the defendants BAC was found to be .15 or greater and the law provides for additional mandatory jail time where the drivers BAC was found to be .20 or greater.
+For a first DUI conviction, Virginia law requires mandatory jail time if the defendants BAC was found to be .15 or greater and the law provides for additional mandatory jail time where the drivers BAC was found to be greater than .20.
 The judge has no discretion to work around these mandatory punishments leading to jail time if this is evidence submitted before the court.

 The maximum penalty for a DUI 1st in Virginia is $2500 but, typically, in most courts the fine is about $250 to $350, but this fine may increase in cases involving higher BAC's.